SrainApp/srain/README.rst

 Need Help?
 ==========

-Feel free to contact me if you have any question about Srain.
+Feel free to contact us if you have any question about Srain.

 - IRC Channel: `#srain <ircs://chat.freenode.org:6697/srain>`_ @ freenode
-- Github: file an issue `Here <https://github.com/SilverRainZ/srain/issues>`_
+- Github: file an issue `Here <https://github.com/SrainApp/srain/issues>`_

 License
 =======